SethMMorton/natsort/README.rst

 =======

 Natural sorting for python.  ``natsort`` requires 2.7 or (2.6 with the argparse module).
-It has not been tested against python 3 or greater.
+It has not been tested against python 3 or greater, but it should automatically convert the code to work with python 3 when you install it (let me know if you have issues with this).

 Synopsis
 --------